golemfactory/wasm-store/README.md

 ## Contributing
 We welcome contributions in the form of links to precompiled Wasm binaries of other programs.
 If you would like to submit such a link, do not hesitate to open a new PR.
+Your repo should contain README file and license.
+If it is raw application, it should follow the below guidelines.
+Approach to applications augemented with clients is more liberal.

+## Directories structure
-When contributing, please make sure the repo the link will be pointing to adheres to the structure expected by Wasm task in Golem.
+When contributing an application in raw flavor, please make sure the repo the link will be pointing to adheres to the structure expected by Wasm task in Golem.
 That is, we're looking for dir structure similar to the following